jajuk-team/jajuk-team.github.io/translator_guide.md

 #FROM en 2012/06/11
 </pre>

   * You have to write your files in Unicode UTF-8 encoding.
 If you don't know how to set the encoding, please contact us.
-Under Windows, we suggest using Eclipse (see developer manual for eclipse i18n configuration) or Ultraedit.
-Under Linux, we suggest using Eclipse (see developer manual for eclipse i18n configuration) or Kate.
-If you didn't used UTF-8, we will convert it for you but please give us the encoding you used.
-If you don't know which encoding you used, start Jajuk, go to Help perspective/About view, click on the system tab and your encoding is given by file.encoding property.
+This is handled correctly by the GitHub code editor so we advice to use it to create of update your files.
   * Look at file structure: It is a simple key=value format.
 Example:
 <pre>
 ParameterView.73=Check this if you allow others people to come read music from your box